 I was asking in regard to how it was viewed publicly and also how the musicians communicate with you as a journalist.
 What’s different now?

 I don’t see any difference that way.
 Fortunately, I’ve always been able to communicate with them.
 Nothing in that regard has changed.
-I wrote about 19-year-old Hailey Niswanger, the student at Berklee School of Music and then the week before I was interviewing Moody at the Blue Note.
+I wrote about 19-year-old Hailey Niswanger, the student at Berklee, and then the week before I was interviewing Moody at the Blue Note.
 I don’t see any difference in that.
 I see it as a continuous stream, if you like.
-Sure at various times, like at the big band era, with Artie Shaw, Benny Goodman, Duke and Basie, it was a more popular music.
+Sure at various times, like at the big-band era, with Artie Shaw, Benny Goodman, Duke and Basie, it was a more popular music.
 But in terms of the audience, there have always been some people, either here or in Germany or in Japan, who wanted or needed the music.

 But you interviewed John Coltrane, Duke Ellington and Charles Mingus and now we’re talking about Hailey Niswanger and Myron Walden.
 How can you not view them differently?
 These contemporary artists have to compare themselves against those giants whom you interviewed and knew well.

 Some people have achieved so much more.
 Mingus, for example, as a composer, bandleader and bassist.
 It’s not that I’m less interested in them.
 It’s been a privilege.
 Mingus turned out to be a friend of mine.
 And Coltrane, I’d call him up and say, “Thiele asked me to do the liner notes for this new album.”
 And he’d say, “Please don’t do that.
 The music has to speak for itself, you know.”
 Then I’d say, “John, it’s a gig.
 I’m getting bread for it.”
 And he’d say, “Okay, what do you want to know?”